terrimporter/MetaWorks/README.md

 **Step 1.
 Prepare your environment for the pipeline.**

-If you don't already have conda on your system, then begin by following the instructions for installing conda under [Implementation notes](#implementation-notes).
+If you don't already have conda on your system, then begin by following the instructions for installing conda under [Installing conda](#installing-conda).

 Activate the MetaWorks_v1 environment